sadkellz/External-Melee-Camera/README.md

 </div>

 # Description
-**EMC** is a Blender add-on that enables you to control various functions in Super Smash Bros.
+**EMC** is a Blender script that enables you to control various functions in Super Smash Bros.
 Melee and Dolphin directly from Blender.

 It mainly focuses on camera controls, but it also allows you to